Uniform random generation of large acyclic digraphs: Enumeration method

 \section{Enumeration method}

 In order to obtain a uniform sample directly, we return to the enumeration of labelled DAGs detailed in \cite{robinson70,robinson77}.
-Nodes with no incoming arcs are called `outpoints' and can be used to further classify and recursively enumerate DAGs, which have at least one since they are acyclic.
+Nodes with no incoming arcs are called `outpoints' and can be used to further classify and recursively enumerate DAGs.
+Due to the acyclicity each DAG has at least one outpoint.
 Let $a_{n,k}$ be the number of labelled DAGs with $n$ nodes of which $k$ are outpoints $(1\leq k\leq n)$.
 Removing the latter and the arcs originating from them leaves a smaller DAG with $m=n-k$ nodes, with $s$ outpoints say.
+An example with $n=5$, $k=3$ and $s=1$ can be seen at the start of \fref{fig:dagoutpoints}.

 Reversing the process, the required DAGs can be built by adding $k$ new outpoints and allowing all the possible connections from them to the previous nodes.
-For each of the $m-s$ non-outpoint nodes there are $2^k$ possibilities of having an arc or not, while each of the $s$ old outpoints must be connected to at least once, giving a factor of ${2^k-1}$.
-Finally the labels can be rearranged in $\binom{n}{k}$ ways, giving the recursions \cite{robinson70,robinson77}
+For each of the $m-s$ non-outpoint nodes there are $2^k$ possibilities of having an arc or not.
+Each of the $s$ old outpoints must be connected to at least once, giving a factor of ${2^k-1}$.
+Finally the labels can be rearranged in $\binom{n}{k}$ ways, giving the recursions \citep{robinson70,robinson77}

-with $a_{n,n}=1$ the DAGs with no arcs and $b_{n,k}$ auxiliary quantities useful later.
-The total number of DAGs with $n$ nodes is $a_n=\sum_{k=1}^{n}a_{n,k}$ and can be turned into the more compact form in \eref{totalDAG} by means of the inclusion-exclusion principle.
-The separation in terms of outpoints however is the key to sample labelled DAGs uniformly.
+with $a_{n,n}=1$ the DAGs with no arcs and $b_{n,k}$ auxiliary quantities useful later, also with the initialisation $b_{n,n}=1$.
+The total number of DAGs with $n$ nodes is $a_n=\sum_{k=1}^{n}a_{n,k}$ which can be turned into the more compact form in \eref{totalDAG} by means of the inclusion-exclusion principle.
+The separation in terms of outpoints however is the key to sampling labelled DAGs uniformly.